Chart Color Schemes

 Employment conditions in Singleton Surrounds demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-Singleton Surrounds has a balanced workforce with representation across white and blue collar jobs.
-Manufacturing and industrial sectors are strongly represented, and the unemployment rate is 2.0%.
+Singleton Surrounds maintains a balanced workforce with representation from both white and blue collar jobs.
+Manufacturing and industrial sectors are prominent, with an unemployment rate of 2.0%.

-As of June 2025, there are 2,842 residents employed, with an unemployment rate of 1.6% lower than Rest of NSW's rate of 3.7%.
-Workforce participation in Singleton Surrounds is 62.1%, compared to Rest of NSW's 56.4%.
-Key industries of employment among residents are mining, agriculture, forestry & fishing, and construction.
-Mining shows notable concentration with employment levels at 9.2 times the regional average.
+As of June 2025, there are 2,842 residents employed, while the unemployment rate is 1.6% lower than Rest of NSW's rate of 3.7%.
+Workforce participation in Singleton Surrounds stands at 62.1%, compared to Rest of NSW's 56.4%.
+Key industries for employment among residents include mining, agriculture, forestry & fishing, and construction.
+Mining particularly shows high concentration with employment levels at 9.2 times the regional average.

-Conversely, health care & social assistance has lower representation at 7.3% versus the regional average of 16.9%.
-There is a ratio of 1.5 workers to every resident, indicating it functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
-Between June 2024 and June 2025, the labour force decreased by 4.3% while employment decreased by 4.6%, causing unemployment to rise by 0.3 percentage points.
-In comparison, Rest of NSW recorded an employment decline of 0.1%, labour force growth of 0.3%, with unemployment rising 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment expansion by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Conversely, health care & social assistance has lower representation at 7.3% compared to the regional average of 16.9%.
+The area functions as an employment hub with 1.5 jobs per resident, attracting workers from surrounding areas.
+Between June 2024 and June 2025, the labour force decreased by 4.3%, while employment decreased by 4.6%, causing unemployment to rise by 0.3 percentage points.
+In comparison, Rest of NSW recorded an employment decline of 0.1% with a labour force growth of 0.3%.
+National employment forecasts from Jobs and Skills Australia, issued in May 2025, project national employment growth of 6.6% over five years and 13.7% over ten years.
 Applying these projections to Singleton Surrounds' employment mix suggests local growth of approximately 4.8% over five years and 11.1% over ten years.

 Frequently Asked Questions - Employment